top of page

 Shara Bueler Repka

 Author: Shara is enjoying life as a singer/songwriter/recording artist, freelance writer, award-winning author, and everything in between.
-She lives with Bruce, her awesome husband of 22 years, in their living quarters horse trailer and call “home” wherever their rig is parked.
+She lives with Bruce, her awesome husband of 22 years, in their living quarters horse trailer and calls “home” wherever their rig is parked.
 Their mail-base, however, is Hallettsville, Texas.
 They share God’s Word through their music and testimonies (Pony Express Ministry) and minister with their horses (aka The Boys) in the backcountry.

 Comments